-Investigative reporting can sometimes be risky, particularly in countries where political issues can be sensitive and journalists can be arrested or even killed.
-So, often working discreetly (if not actually ‘underground’) is important.
-It is your responsibility to alert your source to any potential danger that could result from the story being published – but also to point out to them the social benefit and public interest of the disclosure.
-Only when you have discussed both these aspects can you say the source gave ‘informed’ consent to being named in the story.
-Make sure the source understands the risks of meeting you, discussing the story over the phone or in e-mails.
+Investigative reporting can be risky, particularly in dictatorial regimes with little regard for the law, and where journalists are easily arrested or worse, killed.
+So, working discreetly is important.
+It is your responsibility to alert your source to any potential danger that could result from the story being published – but also to point out to them why the disclosure is ultimately for the public’s benefit.
+Only when you have discussed these aspects can you say the source gave ‘informed’ consent to being named in the story.
+Make sure the source understands the risks of meeting you, and discussing the story over the phone or in e-mails.

-Open, identified witnesses, who talk to you without ambiguity, is the only effective way to counteract the spinning, lies, errors and crimes of the great and powerful.
-So you need to take time to get that.
+Openly identified witnesses, who talk to you without ambiguity, remains the most effective way to counteract the spinning, lies, errors and crimes of the great and powerful.
 However, you cannot force someone to speak to you or go on the record.
-You need to understand the reasons behind their hesitation; don’t be afraid to ask them.
-A good question is: ‘What might happen if your name became known?’
-Sometimes, the reason is personal fear: an undocumented migrant will be deported if her identity becomes known; a senior civil servant may be fired or even imprisoned; the person living with HIV may be attacked by his community.
+You need to understand the reasons behind their hesitation – do not be afraid to ask them.
+A good question is: “What might happen if your identity were known?”
+Sometimes, the reason is personal fear: an undocumented migrant will be deported if her identity becomes known; a senior civil servant may be fired or even imprisoned; the person living with HIV may be persecuted by his community.
 Explain to your source, before any information has been exchanged, that you may have to share their identity with some other people.
 Discuss how you will hide their identity, including how you will refer to their location, background, status or even gender.
 Accept your source’s requirements for certain information to be off-the-record or for background only – though you can try to make sure your editor and other colleagues involved in the story understand this, too.
 Your editor may ask you to disclose the name of the source.
 When you do this, make it absolutely clear that this information must go no further than the editor’s office.
 This is the single most important principle governing relationships between reporters and sources.
 If you have given a commitment to conceal someone’s identity, you must honour it; even if that means you end up in jail.
 But never make promises to a source in advance that you cannot keep; it is better to use an anonymous or off-the-record source than carry the moral responsibility for a tortured or dead one.